 At the foundation of Cilium is a new Linux kernel technology called eBPF, which enables the dynamic insertion of powerful security visibility and control logic within Linux itself.

 Because eBPF runs inside the Linux kernel, Cilium security policies can be applied and updated without any changes to the application code or container configuration.

-In this track, we provide you a fully fledged Cilium installation on a small cluster, together with a few challenges to solve.
-See yourself how Cilium works, and how it can help you securing your moon-sized battlestation in a “Star Wars”-inspired challenge.
+In this interactive, hands-on lab we provide you a fully fledged Cilium installation on a small cluster and a few challenges to solve.
+See for yourself how Cilium works and how it can help you by securing a moon-sized battlestation in a “Star Wars”-inspired challenge.

 Main steps in the lab

 Explore the lab's environment and install Cilium on the cluster

 Install the empire demo application to learn how to use policies.
 Check if you can land your ships on the Deathstar!